 If you’d like Fugue to evaluate your infrastructure configuration for all compliance standards, ensure “Yes” is selected.

 If you’d prefer to select the compliance families yourself, click No - select a subset.

 Fugue supports the following compliance families for repository environments:

 Step 4: Review¶

-Review the details for your environment, including environment name, URL, and branch name.
+Review the details for your environment, including environment name, URL, branch name, and compliance families.

 If anything needs to be changed, click Edit next to the appropriate step.